 “During the hurly-burly of a battle, unexpected events, injuries and close calls can all spook a fighter.”

 A unique aspect of Nuclear Renaissance is Shock.
-A model is penalised with shock tokens when it is involved in a vehicular crash, a near miss from a gun or combat, &c.
+A model is penalised with shock tokens when it takes any non-lethal hit, or from other factors such as a weapons jam.
 Shock tokens accumulate and each one reduces the core statistics of the character.
 They can be removed by expending action points during the game.